 WHAT IS AGDA?

-The Arabian Gulf Digital Archive (“AGDA”) is an online archive that has been created to showcase historical and cultural material that tells the story of the rich, intriguing and complex history of the Arabian Gulf.
+The Arabian Gulf Digital Archives (“AGDA”) is an online archive that has been created to showcase historical and cultural material that tells the story of the rich, intriguing and complex history of the Arabian Gulf.

 An accessible resource, it serves to offer digital material that spans two centuries, documenting events and personalities that have shaped and defined the region.
 The contents offer an insight into the past with some material previously unseen by the general public.